celery/celery/docs/userguide/application.rst

 Configuration
 =============

-There are lots of different options you can set that will change how Celery work.
-These options can be set on the app instance directly, or you can use a dedicated configuration module.
+There are several options you can set that will change how Celery works.
+These options can be set directly on the app instance, or you can use a dedicated configuration module.

 The configuration is available as :attr:`@Celery.conf`::